MarkerBz/flectra-2.0-docker-compose/README.md

-# Installing Odoo 17.0 with one command (Supports multiple Odoo instances on one server).
+# Installing FlectraHQ 2.0 with one command (Supports multiple FlectraHQ instances on one server).

 ## Quick Installation